onurozuduru/onurozuduru.github.io/_posts/2016-02-10-recursive-backtracking-maze-generator-in-java-with-gui.md

 between entrance and exit points.

-There are lots of algorithms to do that (see [here][2],) but since it is easier to implement and understand than others, I have used recursive backtracking method (or if you look in a general perspective [DFS -Depth First Search-][3] algorithm.)
+There are lots of algorithms to do that (see [here][2],) but since it is easier to implement and understand than others, I have used recursive backtracking method (or if you look in a general perspective *DFS -Depth First Search-*{: .wikibox rel="depth-first search"} algorithm.)

 ### Recursive Backtracking Algorithm